Partner, Consumer & Employee Rights (Retired)

 From 1996-2005 he was on the Executive Board of the National Employment Lawyers Association (NELA), comprised of over 2,500 attorneys nationwide specializing in plaintiff employment litigation.
 From 2002-2005 he was the Board President of workplacefairness.org, a non-profit created to inform the public of employment issues and rights.
 From 2003-2008, he was on the Executive Board of the California Employment Lawyers Association.
 From 2008 to 2010 he served on the Executive Board of the Labor and Employment Law Committee of the Bar Association of San Francisco.
 From 2006 to 2008, as an Adjunct Professor of Law at Golden Gate Law School, he taught Survey of Employment Law and Employment Discrimination Law.

 In 2012 he was elected to be on the Board of the National Asian Pacific Bar Association as its VP for Membership with over 40,000 members nationwide.
-From 2012 to 2014 he will be on the Judicial Nominations Evaluation Commission of the California State Bar Association.
+From 2012 to 2014 he was on the Judicial Nominations Evaluation Commission of the California State Bar Association.
 In early 2012 he became a VP of the Japanese Cultural and Community Center of Northern California.
 He has been a panelist or moderator at dozens of employment and litigation law seminars and serves as counsel, co-counsel, local counsel or advisor on employment and consumer cases around the country.

 J.D., University of Santa Clara Law School, 1976